Pjbomb2/TrueTrace-Unity-Pathtracer/README.md

   <li>If you are using blendshapes to change geometry of a skinned mesh, you may need to go to the import settings of it(in the inspector), turn off Legacy Blendshape Normals, and make sure all normals are imported, not calculated, otherwise the normals for blendshapes might be wrong</li>
   <li>A fun thing you may want to do is go to TrueTrace -> Resources -> RenderPipelines -> RendererHandle, and uncomment the "[ImageEffectOpaque]"</li>
   <li>If you use HDRIs, or CubeMaps for the skybox, you need to format as the texture to a cube shape in the inspector of the image, unity will convert it automatically, then put it in the slot in Scene Settings</li>
+  <li>With multi-pass ReSTIR GI, the additional passes for spatial are in the RayTracingMaster script, where you can add more to the "Spatials" array.
+X is spatial sample count, Y is spatial sample radius.</li>
 </ul>

 ## Using Instancing